yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 3. Keep cloud mode enabled, or check **Use local MinerU server** for local mode.
 4. For cloud mode, optionally enter your own MinerU API key.
 5. For local mode, run a self-hosted `mineru-api` server and keep the default base URL (`http://127.0.0.1:8000`) unless your server uses a different address.
-6. Open any PDF and start chatting.
-The plugin will automatically parse the PDF with MinerU on first use and cache the result for future conversations.
+6. To parse new imports automatically, check **Auto-parse newly added items**.
+Then add or import a PDF into your Zotero library.
+The plugin will parse newly added PDF attachments with MinerU and cache the result for future conversations.

 ### Using Your Own API Key